 State fisheries management agencies generally have compatible regulations for fisheries operating in state waters (out to 3 miles in the South Atlantic and out to 9 miles in the Gulf of Mexico).

 Most commercial harvest of red grouper comes from the Gulf of Mexico.
-The 2010 commercial harvest in the Gulf totaled nearly 3.5 million pounds in 2010, and was mainly caught off the west coast of Florida.
+The commercial harvest in the Gulf of Mexico totaled 5.2 million pounds in 2012, and was mainly caught off the west coast of Florida.
 Harvests in the South Atlantic have remained lower than in the Gulf of Mexico.
-The 2010 South Atlantic harvest was 313,380 pounds, mainly caught off North Carolina and South Carolina.
+The 2012 South Atlantic harvest was 155,821 pounds, mainly caught off North Carolina and South Carolina.

 Grouper is low in saturated fat.
 It is also a good source of vitamins B6 and B12, phosphorus, and potassium, and a very good source of protein and selenium.